-The George Mason University Department of Computer Science, in the Volgenau School of Engineering, invites applications for renewable term, non tenure-track Instructor and Assistant Professor positions beginning Fall 2017.
+The Department of Computer Science, in the Volgenau School of Engineering at George Mason University, invites applications for renewable term, non-tenure track instructor and assistant professor positions beginning fall 2018.
+As Virginia’s largest public research university, Mason has recently achieved Carnegie Research I status and is eager to build on its reputation of conducting research of consequence.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason’s academic and culturally inclusive environment.

 Responsibilities include teaching undergraduate computer science courses as well as service duties associated with the department's undergraduate degree programs.

 Applicants for assistant professor positions must have received a PhD in computer science or related field by the start date of the position.
 Applicants with an MS degree in computer science or a related field will be considered for instructor positions.
 Applicants should possess a strong commitment to and demonstrated excellence in teaching.

 Preference will be given to candidates with teaching experience.
 Administrative and/or managerial experience is a plus.